-(3) Members of the commission shall be drawn from throughout the state and from diverse racial, ethnic, religious, age, sexual orientation, and socioeconomic backgrounds, and shall have had experience working toward the improvement of the status of women in society.
+(3) Members of the Commission shall be drawn from throughout the State and from diverse racial, ethnic, religious, age, sexual orientation, and socioeconomic backgrounds and shall have had experience working toward the improvement of the status of women in society.

-(b) The commission shall consist of 16 members, appointed as follows:
+(b) The Commission shall consist of 16 members, appointed as follows:

-(e) Nine members shall constitute a quorum of the commission.
-Once a quorum has been established, the vote of a majority of the members present at the time of the vote shall be an act of the commission.
+(e) Nine members shall constitute a quorum of the Commission.
+Once a quorum has been established, the vote of a majority of the members present at the time of the vote shall be an act of the Commission.

-(g) The commission shall conduct studies of matters concerning women, and in furtherance of that responsibility may:
+(g) The Commission shall conduct studies of matters concerning women, and in furtherance of that responsibility may:

 (1) review Vermont statutes with regard to sex discrimination and other matters affecting the status of women;

-(2) educate and inform business, education, state and local governments and the general public about the nature and scope of sex discrimination and other matters affecting the status of women in Vermont;
+(2) educate and inform business, education, State and local governments, and the general public about the nature and scope of sex discrimination and other matters affecting the status of women in Vermont;

 (4) promote consideration of qualified women for all levels of government positions.

-(1) To conduct research and study of issues affecting the status of women in Vermont;
+(1) to conduct research and study of issues affecting the status of women in Vermont;

-(2) To advise and consult with the executive and legislative branches of state government on policies affecting the status of women in Vermont;
+(2) to advise and consult with the Executive and Legislative branches of State government on policies affecting the status of women in Vermont;

-(3) To maintain an office and hire employees as necessary to carry out its duties;
+(3) to maintain an office and hire employees as necessary to carry out its duties;

-(4) To acquire on a contractual or other basis such necessary legal, technical or research expertise and support services as it may require for the discharge of its duties;
+(4) to acquire on a contractual or other basis such necessary legal, technical, or research expertise and support services as it may require for the discharge of its duties;

-(5) To publish periodic reports documenting the legal, economic, social, and political status, and other concerns of women in Vermont;
+(5) to publish periodic reports documenting the legal, economic, social, and political status, and other concerns of women in Vermont;

-(7) To accept and solicit funds, including any gifts, donations, grants, or bequests or any federal funds, for any commission related purposes.
+(7) to accept and solicit funds, including any gifts, donations, grants, or bequests or any federal funds, for any Commission-related purposes.